 Bangla language

-The Bengali language is the official language of Bangladesh.
+The Bengali language is the official language of BD.
 However, there are a number of different dialects in Bangladesh which may be spoken as a common language.

 Therefore, it’s not a surprise that this local language still continues to exist.
 Some of the locals even continue to speak a mix of Hindi and Bengali.
 The majority of Bangladeshis is of the opinion that they speak a pure Bengali dialect.